Kurt-Blair/Library/README.md

 Magazine: fee = $0.75/day

-To represent a rental transaction, create a class Rental that stores an Item, customer ID and number of rentals days and number of days late as attributes.
+The Rental was created to add new transaction.
+The Rental stores an Item, customer ID and number of rentals days and number of days late as attributes.

 The library system, which is another Class, has a collection of rental transactions.
 The class has two methods: